christianhujer/aceunit/ROADMAP.md

 - Change documentation generation from Saxon to `xsltproc` (it is simple enough, XSLT 2.0 should not be required).
 - The DTDs, if required, should be downloaded automatically instead of having them checked-in.
 - The output format for help messages should be nicened by ArgParser, not the properties file itself.
+- Add Support for CMake
+- Add Support for JetBrains CLion IDE, i.e. develop a plugin

 ## Items from the original TODO list which are dropped